buildpacks/spec/platform.md

 - The image config's `Env` field has the environment variable `CNB_USER_ID` set to the user [†](README.md#operating-system-conventions)UID/[‡](README.md#operating-system-conventions)SID of the user specified in the `User` field.
 - The image config's `Env` field has the environment variable `CNB_GROUP_ID` set to the primary group [†](README.md#operating-system-conventions)GID/[‡](README.md#operating-system-conventions)SID of the user specified in the `User` field.
 - The image config's `Env` field has the environment variable `PATH` set to a valid set of paths or explicitly set to empty (`PATH=`).
-- The image config's `os` and `architecture` fields are set to valid identifiers as defined in the [OCI Image Specification](https://github.com/opencontainers/image-spec/blob/main/config.md).

 The platform SHOULD ensure that:

-- The image config's `variant` field is set to a valid identifier as defined in the [OCI Image Specification](https://github.com/opencontainers/image-spec/blob/main/config.md).
-- The image config's `Label` field has the label `io.buildpacks.distribution.name` set to the OS distribution and the label `io.buildpacks.distribution.version` set to the OS distribution version.
-  - For Linux-based images, each field should be the values specified in `/etc/os-release` (`$ID` and `$VERSION_ID`), as the `os.version` field in an image config may contain combined distribution and version information.
-  - For Windows-based images, `distribution` should be empty, and `version` should be the value of `os.version` in the image config (e.g., `10.0.14393.1066`).
 - The image config's `Label` field has the label `io.buildpacks.base.maintainer` set to the name of the image maintainer.
 - The image config's `Label` field has the label `io.buildpacks.base.homepage` set to the homepage of the image.
 - The image config's `Label` field has the label `io.buildpacks.base.released` set to the release date of the image.